 "Most of us work for a reason: we want to spend our time contributing to others and creating something bigger than ourselves."

-Founder and principal at Bersin by Deloitte, Josh Bersin is a global HR analyst.
+Founder and principal at Bersin by Deloitte, Josh Bersin is a global HR analyst and HR thought leader.

 Bersin writes about the concept of meaningful work as a necessary foundation for employee engagement.
 He unpacks the concept of "meaningful" in the context of a job that can often feel routine.
 A meaningful job has four characteristics: